mirumee/ariadne-website/docs/mutations.md

     return {"status": False, "error": "Invalid username or password"}
 ```

-Let's take one more look at the payload's fields:
+Let's take one more look at the result's fields:

 - `status` makes it easier for the frontend logic to check if mutation succeeded or not.
 - `error` contains an error message returned by mutation or `null`.
 Errors can be simple strings, or more complex types that contain additional information for use by the client.

 `user` field is especially noteworthy.
 Modern GraphQL client libraries like [Apollo Client](https://www.apollographql.com/docs/react/) implement automatic caching and state management, using GraphQL types to track and automatically update stored object data whenever a new one is returned from the API.

-Consider a mutation that changes a user's username and its payload:
+Consider a mutation that changes a user's username and its result:

 ```graphql
 type Mutation {